-General surgeons are medical doctors who have completed a residency in general surgery.
+General surgeons must graduate from medical school, complete a general surgery residence, and obtain licensing.
 Their training requires at least 12 years of postsecondary education.
 Surgeons diagnose and repair diseases that require surgical intervention.
 To practice as a general surgeon, one must have a Doctor of Medicine (MD) or Doctor of Osteopathy (DO) degree and state licensure which requires completion of a general surgery residency.
 Most general surgeons are also board certified, which requires passage of standardized examination by the American Board of Surgery (for MD's), or the American Osteopathic Board of Surgery (for DO's).

 Medical school (4 years),